Former NBA basketball star Jay Williams is living proof that self-reinvention is possible

 Does he think that your peers can play motivator instead?
 “If you don’t want it for yourself then who can you find in your life that wants you to be a better version of yourself?” he asks.
 “For me, my wife helped me be better.
 There were some issues that we had to face early on in our relationship because I had some tendencies from my past and she forced me to address those head on.
 I could have said, ‘well this is who I am’ but I said ‘how do I find the tools to be better?’”

 I put it to him that most people lack a seminal moment that forces a change upon them: mercifully, few businesspeople have to endure his ordeal.
 But Williams demurs.
 “I think lots of people have accidents,” he says.
 “It wasn’t until I was talking to one of my friends – I won’t say his name – about my own struggles that he started relaying to me that he’d lost his childhood sweetheart.
 She filed for divorce out of nowhere.
+She accused him of domestic violence and got a divorce lawyer.
+You know there are such lawyers who help couples come to an understanding and part on good terms.
+Check out this weblink for divorce attorneys in Eastern Washington region.
 That was his accident.
 Yeah, so I had an accident on a bike.
 But my friend was having a very similar experience.
 It was much the same: I was watching him go through so much pain, hurt and anger, similar emotions to me.
 It was the first time that I thought, just for a second, that he had an accident just like I did.
 Many people have their own accidents, they just choose to suppress them.”
+Navigate to this website to learn how to successfully get through most daunting and emotionally taxing experiences.

 Today, Williams, a basketball analyst with ESPN, is a big name on the speaking circuit.
 I witnessed his powers first-hand at a global training conference in Atlanta.
 He was the highlight of the day, holding a mesmerized audience in the palm of his hand as it shared his journey from road crash to renaissance.
 It’s vanishingly rare to see someone command the imagination of a crowd like that.
 What’s the secret?